Susan-Omondi/VeriTrade-Capstone-MVP-Project-Data-Verification-/README.md

 Verified if all core checks pass

 # Note
-Dataset is mock/simulated for MVP use
+- The dataset is mock/simulated for MVP use
-Logic is designed to scale into SQL or ML post-MVP
+- Logic is designed to scale into SQL or ML post-MVP